umbraco/UmbracoDocs/Umbraco-Heartcore/Getting-Started-Cloud/Backoffice-Users-and-API-Keys/index.md

 ![Protect API](images/heartcoreAPIprotect.png)

-If your content deliver API is protected or you want to use Content Management APIs, your user will need to have an API Key assinged.
-When you have navigated to the section mentioned above you can create the API Key by clicking the "Create API Key" button.
+If your Content Delivery API is protected or you want to use Content Management APIs, your user will need to have an API Key assinged.
+When you have navigated to the Users section mentioned above you can create the API Key by clicking the "Create API Key" button.

 A modal will pop up where you enter the name of the key and set a date for when it should expire.
 If there is no expire data, the API Key will be valid until you delete it manually.